Difference Between Short Run and Long Run

 The limitation of time also contributes to the limitation to stabilize or change some of the variables or factors in the business.
 For a business, the short run is a good period to increase raw materials or labor since these variables can be easily accomplished in comparison to other factors of production.
 Companies in this period of time are in the status quo.
 There are no new competitors or new companies, but there are also no companies getting out of the industry.

 In contrast, the short run period includes no fixed factors of production or all factors are variable.
 In addition, the business has fully adjusted to the operating schedule, activities, as well as economic situation.
-The long run is also considered as a time to re-evaluate and assess the company.
+The long run is also considered a time for re-evaluating and assessing the company.
 A long run implies stability and continuity; the business can expand by acquiring more capital or increasing production for more profit.
 Another scenario can include competition in the industry.

 Summary:

 1.“Short run” and “long run” are the two expressed parameters of time in economics.
-It is not a specific period of time but is more of an estimation.
-In economics it is almost always present in many contexts, models, theories, and approaches.
+It is not a specific period of time but rather more of an estimation.
+In economics, it is present in many contexts, models, theories, and approaches.
 The definition of “short run” and “long run” differs from one company to another.

 2.Both terms refer to the period of time where are all factors of production are both fixed and varied or all varied.
 A short run is a period of time characterized by some fixed and variable factors.
 In a sense, it is an “adjustment period” because time and effort are limited.
 Since factors are stilted, a limited number of factors like the amount of raw materials or personnel can be changed or manipulated.